hypernetix/code-to-spec/README.md

 ## Core idea: Facts Taxonomy

 - **Taxonomy**: see [FACTS_TAXONOMY.md](FACTS_TAXONOMY.md)
-- A **Fact** is a reusable, independently-verifiable behavior/constraint that can be referenced by multiple scenarios using the format `[FXX.YYY]`.
+- A **Fact** is a reusable, independently-verifiable behavior/constraint that can be referenced by multiple scenarios using the format `[FXYY.ZZZ]` where X is an alphabetic category (e.g., FA, FB, FC), YY is a numeric subcategory (00-99), and ZZZ is the sequential fact ID (001-999).
 - The goal is to turn “service logic” into an explicit, portable inventory that can be re-implemented in a new stack.

 ---